Spencer Howson, President

 Spencer Howson describes himself as a tirelessly curious storyteller.

 His radio career began at Reading Radio (then 4RPH) in 1990.
 From 1990-1993, Spencer presented several programs for the RPH Network including “The Box” and “Mini-Musicals”.
-Returning to Reading Radio in 2019, Spencer now co-hosts “Mister Brisbane” with Brett Debritz.
+Spencer returned to Reading Radio in 2019.

 Shayne Rudd, Vice President